clirdlf/eresearchnetwork/syllabus-ern-2016.md

 ## Assessment (Metrics for success with Data Services)

 ### Suggested Readings:
+  * Bonaguro, Joy.
+2015.
+"How to Measure Open Data" - <https://datasf.org/blog/how-to-measure-open-data/>
-  * How to Track the Impact of Research Data with Metrics - See more at: <http://www.dcc.ac.uk/resources/how-guides/track-data-impact-metrics>
+  * "How to Track the Impact of Research Data with Metrics" - <http://www.dcc.ac.uk/resources/how-guides/track-data-impact-metrics>
-  * Assessing Data Services at University of Michigan (Presentation by Jake Carlson) http://www.slideshare.net/asist_org/rdap-16-how-do-we-know-where-to-grow-assessing-research-data-services-at-the-university-of-michigan-panel-4-measuring-up
+  * "Assessing Data Services at University of Michigan" (Presentation by Jake Carlson) http://www.slideshare.net/asist_org/rdap-16-how-do-we-know-where-to-grow-assessing-research-data-services-at-the-university-of-michigan-panel-4-measuring-up
-  * Assessing Data Services at James Madison (Presentation by Yasmeen Shorish) http://www.slideshare.net/asist_org/rdap-16-building-without-a-plan-how-do-you-assess-structural-strength-panel-4-measuring-up
+  * "Assessing Data Services at James Madison" (Presentation by Yasmeen Shorish) http://www.slideshare.net/asist_org/rdap-16-building-without-a-plan-how-do-you-assess-structural-strength-panel-4-measuring-up

 ### Exercise:
   * Analyzing user behavior and web analytics from examples of statistics in a data repository